OPERA-Cal-Val/OPERA_Applications/README.md

 Below describes the subdirectories within the DSWx folder.

 #### Discover
-This directory contains Jupyter notebooks that showcase how to interface with DSWx products.
+This [discover directory contains]((https://github.com/OPERA-Cal-Val/OPERA_Applications/tree/main/DSWx/Discover) Jupyter notebooks that showcase how to interface with DSWx products.

     .
     ├── ...